You must be logged in to use the staking simulator.

 Why it matters:

-It’s a risk-of-ruin / pain metric.
-Two strategies with the same ROI can feel very different if one has a -30% MDD and the other -8%.
+It functions as a downside-risk and capital-stress metric.
+Two allocation methods with similar historical balance changes can exhibit very different risk profiles if one has a -30% MDD and the other -8%.

 Tiny example: